acwlaw/MIcrobiota-Processing-in-Mothur/Method Workflow.md

 * Maximum homopolymer length: 8
 * Maximum number of ambiguous bases: 0 (removal of all ambiguous bases)

 The minimum and maximum lengths were chosen based off the desired length of ~297 bases plus an additional 50 bases to accomodate for any adaptors.
+Maximum homopolymer lengths were capped at 8 as anything higher would be indicative of a sequencing error.
 ```
 screen.seqs(fasta=Saanich.trim.contigs.fasta, group=Saanich.contigs.groups, maxambig=0, maxhomop=8, minlength=200, maxlength=350)
 ```